arku/slackApiDoc/users.admin.invite.md

 # users.admin.invite
-This method sends invitation to a new user by email This endpoint uses a [legacy token](https://api.slack.com/custom-integrations/legacy-tokens) to authenticate.
+This method sends invitation to a new user by email.
+This endpoint uses a [legacy token](https://api.slack.com/custom-integrations/legacy-tokens) to authenticate.
 Please make sure you are using this token type and not one of the newer types.

 ## Arguments